espocrm/documentation/docs/administration/webhooks.md

 Example: `Account.fieldUpdate.assignedUserId`

+!!! note

-Note: The list of available fields can be obtained at Administration > Entity Manager > fields.
+    The list of available fields can be obtained at Administration > Entity Manager > fields.

 ## Webhook requests